Megan Anderson

 Church World Service

 Maurice’s Fellow Project: Maurice's role as the Chief Sustainability and Impact Officer of Church World Service (CWS) builds on the framework of the Inner Development Goals (IDGs), a topic closely aligned to Ignatian Spiritual Discernment.
-In October, Maurice will walk his annual 100 miles in the Seattle area to fight hunger, poverty and injustice, and he will continue to promote and celebrate initiatives like CROP Hunger Walks and Ecumenical Advocacy Days.
-Maurice invites CEIE and Seattle University students to participate in this journey virtually (via a summer course in 2023 and his podcast "Walk Talk Listen") and in person.
+In October 2022, Maurice walked his annual 100 miles in the Seattle area to fight hunger, poverty and injustice, and he will continue to promote and celebrate initiatives like CROP Hunger Walks and Ecumenical Advocacy Days.
+Maurice invited CEIE and Seattle University students to participate in this journey virtually (via a summer course in 2023 and his podcast "Walk Talk Listen") and in-person.

 Pacific School of Religion Distinguished Alumni (2007)